eshwaraprasadsridhar/eshwaraprasadsridhar.github.io/content/cv/index.md

 ### Journal Papers

 **Design, Development, and Evaluation of a Soft Wearable Robotic Elbow Exoskeleton for Reducing Muscle Activity and Perceived Workload**
-*Journal of Rehabilitation and Assistive Technologies Engineering* (Submitted/Under Review)
+*Journal of Rehabilitation and Assistive Technologies Engineering* (Published)

 • Developed and tested a soft wearable robotic elbow exoskeleton to reduce muscle strain, using Surface Electromyography (EMG) and biomechanical analysis to evaluate performance
 • Achieved a 22.36% reduction in biceps and 18.19% in triceps muscle activity, demonstrating the exoskeleton's effectiveness in minimizing work-related musculoskeletal disorders